Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 “...We are certain of this?”

 “Entirely.
 Commit those words to memory, my girl.
-Together with *that—”* she indicated the item in Eriwyth’s hand, ”---they should neutralize your worst problem rather effectively.”
+Together with *that—”* she indicated the item in Eriwyth’s hand, ” - they should neutralize your worst problem rather effectively.”

 “...Thank you.”